SeanJackson247/General-Parser/java_parser/README.md

 		Switch statements are well formed, with only cases inside them.
 Cases only occur within Switches,etc.
 		Else If and else can only follow if or else if
 		A return statement can only occur in a method
+		The ':' operator only occurs in a for loop condition For loop conditions are well formed
 	A warning and error system
 	Use of commas as Separators
 	Test suite